 "SIAs should involve the participation of different stakeholders, ideally through mixed research methods.
 Analytic indicators should be provided and the entire process should be subject to peer review by independent experts in the field.
 This means that if a study is being carried out by a team of scientists (social, natural etc.), this should be scrutinised by other independent scientists.
 This could help identify shortcomings and possible improvements to the same SIA."

-international SIA standards, for example those set by the International Association for Impact Assessment, which is accessible from this link:
+In its feedback, the MSA referred to international SIA standards, for example those set by the International Association for Impact Assessment, which is accessible from this link: